gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Noxy thinks, "Great, now I'm stuck talking to a fencepost."
     *   Noxy covers her discomfort by talking too much
         *   Thokmay's noncommittal replies annoy her
-        *   He never actually says anything disparaging: she reads that into his words
+        *   he never actually says anything disparaging: she reads that into his words
+        *   Noxy: "How long have you had Kulbinder?"
+        *   Thokmay: "He's not mine - I'm his"
+        *   Noxy asks about his scars
+        *   Thokmay says he got them for trying to desert
     *   walk past the goof pen
         *   awnings above the entrances to shelter their feed troughs
         *   dozens of fleecy waist-high idiots being tended by Little Gas and other small children